Ampermetr123/otus-c-2022-09/logger/readme.md

 #  Tranparent On-Line Logger (TROLL)

-`troll` - library src
+- `troll` - library src
-`examples` - examples how to use
+- `examples` - examples how to use
-`test`  - some tests with Gtest framework
+- `test`  - some tests with Gtest framework

 ## What is TROLL about
- Troll logger embeds hhtp server and memory circular storage to keep and show recent log messages on line via http protocol.
+ Troll embedds http server and memory storage to your programm to keep recent log messages and show it  via browser.

 ## How to use

-1. include `troll.h`
+1. Link library and include `troll.h`
 ```
 #inlcude "troll.h"
 ```